-For the final test, we wanted to determine how filter installation would impact the border patrol's forwarding performance.
-To do so, we used an SMP kernel but single-threaded Click.
-Using batches of 100 filters we were able to install filters at a rate of about 354,000 filters/second, while sustaining a forwarding rate of 568 Mbps, 83% of the maximum.
+Using batches of 100 filters we were able to install filters at a rate of about 354,000 filters/second, while sustaining a forwarding rate of 568 Mb/s, 83% of the maximum.
 This shows that the control plane has very little impact on the forwarding plane because they run on separate cores.
-Indeed, conducting the same test on a uni-processor kernel causes the forwarding rates to plummet to 78 Mbps (the filter insertion rate remained the same).
-These figures clearly show that the border patrol can install filters at a very high rate while leaving the forwarding rate largely unaffected.
+Indeed, conducting the same test on a uni-processor kernel causes the forwarding rates to plummet to 78 Mb/s (the filter insertion rate remained the same).
+These figures clearly show that the border patrol can install filters at a very high rate without impacting high speed forwarding, and that modern multi-core CPUs are very well suited to this task.